GeospatialResearch/gri-earthquake/README.md

 If you wish to remove excessive warnings about source maps from the dev console in your browser, then disable JavaScript source maps.
 To do this in Chrome go to dev tools `Settings > Preferences > Sources` and disable `Enable JavaScript source maps`

+## Work to be completed
+Please see our [Issue Tracker](https://github.com/LukeParky/gri-earthquake/issues)   for details on coming features and additions to the software.

 ## Contacts